Climate, Toxics, and Health

 Why Avoiding Toxic Chemicals Matters

-What are Endocrine Disrupting Chemicals?
+What are Endocrine Disrupting Chemicals and How Do They Impact Health?

 Here are a few ways in which EDCs can influence your health: